ROBOTIS-GIT/emanual/docs/en/faq/faq_dynamixel.md

 Each DYNAMIXEL has different power requirements.
 Please refer to the manual page for each model.
 Do not exceed the operating voltage range as it will damage the internal components.
 DYNAMIXEL Pro is highly recommended to use with DC 24V.

+# Why Dynamixel X-series doesn't work with other Dynamixel series?

+1. To communicate with any DYNAMIXEL, users must utilize the communication protocol accepted by the DYNAMIXEL as well as the [correct logic level (buffer circuit)](http://emanual.robotis.com/docs/en/dxl/x/xl430-w250/#ttl-communication).
+The [XL430-W250-T](/docs/en/dxl/x/xl430-w250/) utilizes Communication [Protocol 2.0] for packet structure and instructions.

+2. The third-party software solution you linked likely did not work due to being based on Communication [Protocol 1.0].
+However, ROBOTIS does not recommend operating DYNAMIXELs without the appropriate communication circuit.

+3. [XL430-W250-T](/docs/en/dxl/x/xl430-w250/), and all Protocol 2.0 DYNAMIXEL actuators, may be configured to accept Communication Protocol 1.0 commands by changing the [Protocol Version parameter](/docs/en/dxl/x/xl430-w250/#protocol-version13) in the DYNAMIXEL firmware.

 # What is the recommended torque for DYNAMIXEL?
 Each DYNAMIXEL has different torque ranges.